prp-e/company_namer_prompt/NAMING.md

 I am going to start a new company and the product is a UNIX like operating system based on FreeBSD.
 Now, I need a name for this company.
 Also, here are some other companies used the same technology: Apple, NeXT, iXSystems.
+Also remember to NOT TO USE Open, Free or Libre in the names.
 Based on the idea and the name, give me my name candidates.